glm-tools/pyglmnet/paper/paper.md

 where $\mathcal{L} (y_i, \beta_0 + \beta^T x_i)$ is the negative log-likelihood of an
 observation $i$. and $\mathcal{P}(\cdot)$ is the penalty that regularizes the solution.

+Modern datasets can contain an enormous number of predictor variables, and data analysis is often exploratory.
+Under these conditions it is critically important to regularize the model to avoid overfitting the data.
-In the era of exploratory data analyses with a large number of predictor variables, it is important to regularize.
-Regularization prevents overfitting by penalizing the negative log likelihood and can be used to articulate prior knowledge about the parameters in a structured form.
+Regularization works by adding penalty terms that penalize the model parameters in a variety of different ways.
+This can be used to incorporate prior knowledge about the parameters in a structured form.
 In Pyglmnet, we offer users the ability to combine different types of regularization with different noise distributions in the GLMs.

 Despite the attractiveness of regularized GLMs, the available tools in the Python data science eco-system are highly fragmented.
-More specifically,
+Specifically:

 -  [statsmodels] provides a wide range of link functions but no regularization.
 -  [scikit-learn] provides elastic net regularization but only limited noise distribution options.
 -  [lightning] provides elastic net and group lasso regularization, but only for linear and logistic regression.

 [Pyglmnet] is a response to this fragmentation.
-Here are is a comparison of Pyglmnet with existing toolboxes.
+Here is a comparison of Pyglmnet with existing toolboxes.

 |                    | [pyglmnet] | [scikit-learn] | [statsmodels] |   [lightning]   |   [py-glm]    | [Matlab]|   [glmnet] in R |
 |--------------------|:----------:|:--------------:|:-------------:|:---------------:|:-------------:|:-------:|:---------------:|